ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{ChartMaster}, including a novel chart-to-code generation framework and a customized reinforcement learning algorithm.
-By introducing \textbf{ReChartPrompt}, we overcome the data homogeneity issues of previous works and construct a highly diverse ReChartPrompt-240K dataset.
-Our \textbf{ChartSimRL} algorithm integrates both semantic and visual similarity rewards, enabling the model to generate chart code that closely matches the original charts.
-Experimental results demonstrate that ChartMaster achieves performance competitive with GPT-4o on the chart-to-code generation task.
+In this paper, we propose \textbf{ChartMaster}, a novel chart-to-code generation framework paired with a tailored reinforcement learning algorithm.
+By introducing \textbf{ReChartPrompt}, we address data homogeneity issues in prior work and build a highly diverse ReChartPrompt-240K dataset.
+Our \textbf{ChartSimRL} algorithm combines semantic and visual similarity rewards, enabling the model to generate chart code that closely matches original visuals.
+Experiments show ChartMaster achieves performance on par with GPT-4o in chart-to-code tasks.
+We will open source all resources to foster community development and advance research in this area.

-Beyond its technical contributions, ChartMaster can facilitate automated scientific reporting and support data-driven decision-making across a wide range of domains.
-While our current framework focuses on common chart types and Python-based code, extending its capabilities to support a broader variety of chart formats and programming languages remains an important direction for future work.
+Beyond its technical innovations, ChartMaster supports automated scientific reporting and empowers data-driven decision-making across a wide range of domains.
+While our current framework targets common chart types and Python-based code, expanding its scope to include a wider range of chart formats and programming languages is an exciting direction for future work.